greenbone/gvmd/README.md

 ```

 If you are not familiar or comfortable building from source code, we recommend
-that you use the Greenbone Security Manager TRIAL (GSM TRIAL), a prepared virtual
+that you use the Greenbone Enterprise TRIAL, a prepared virtual
 machine with a readily available setup.
 Information regarding the virtual machine
 is available at <https://www.greenbone.net/en/testnow>.

 ## Support

 For any question on the usage of `gvmd` please use the [Greenbone Community
-Portal](https://community.greenbone.net/c/gse).
+Portal](https://community.greenbone.net/).
 If you found a problem with the
 software, please [create an issue](https://github.com/greenbone/gvmd/issues) on
 GitHub.
 If you are a Greenbone customer you may alternatively or additionally
 forward your issue to the Greenbone Support Portal.